porrey/max1704x/README.md

     #include "MAX1704X.h"

-Add this statement to define the fule gauge instance.
+Add this statement to define the fuel gauge instance.
 Specify 1.25 for the MAX17043 and 2.50 for the MAX17044.

 	MAX1704X FuelGauge = MAX1704X(1.25);

-In the **`setup()`** routine, initialize the Serial interface to display the device properties to the serial output and call begin on the Fuel Gauge passing true to tell it to initalize the i2c bus and then the address of the device (0x32 in this example).
+In the **`setup()`** routine, initialize the Serial interface to display the device properties to the serial output and call begin on the Fuel Gauge passing true to tell it to initialize the i2c bus and then the address of the device (0x32 in this example).

     void setup()
     {